Eoin Ó Murchú

 Eoin Ó Murchú is a writer and retired journalist in both Irish and English, a political activist and a former member of Official Sinn Féin/the Workers' Party, and the Communist Party of Ireland.
+He is currently the interim national chairperson of the Irish Communist Party.

 Biography

 Background

 Ó Murchú was born and reared in England, where he joined the Connolly Association and got involved in the republican movement.
 He studied at Trinity College Dublin and was a founding member of the Republican Club in the college and served as its chairman.

 Official Sinn Féin and Communist Party

 Ó Murchú edited the newspaper of the official republican movement United Irishman and served on the Ard Comhairle of Official Sinn Féin.
 His 1971 work Culture and Revolution in Ireland, formed a synthesis of Gaelic revival and Maoist themes. Ó Murchú was aligned with the faction who moved the Official Republican movement away from the armed struggle towards a socialist and electoral path.
+He resigned from Official Sinn Féin in 1976.
 After joining the Communist party he served as its southern secretary, and also edited the party's newspaper The Irish Socialist.
+In 1984, he stood unsuccessfully in the Laois–Offaly by-election as the Communist Party candidate.